turingschool/front-end-curriculum/projects/module-2/game-time.md

 * [ ] Proficient - Application is fully playable.
 Developers have implemented functionality for all user stories.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, developers have implemented one or more extensions.

-### UX/Accessibility

-* [ ] Novice - The application is confusing or difficult to use.
-* [ ] Advanced Beginner - The application shows effort in the user experience, but the result is not effective.
-The evaluator has some difficulty using the application and may need assistance from developers.
-* [ ] Proficient - The application is pleasant, logical, and easy to use.
-Developers use appropriate semantic elements in markup that allow for both mouse and keyboard navigation to all interactive elements.
-* [ ] Exceptional -  Meets all expectations for `Proficient`.
-In addition, developers implement attributes and ARIA labels where appropriate to allow for a better user experience with a screen reader.
-The application stands on its own to be used by the instructor _without_ guidance from the developers.

-### User Interface
+### UI/UX

 * [ ] Novice - Developers can integrate typography, color choices, and layout in ways that do not detract from legibility.
+Instructor can use the app on its own without guidance.
 * [ ] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
 * [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.